 Too often Christian benevolence and love is pushed aside and forgotten when conflict occurs between Christians.
 Rarely is the church mentioned in the news media today unless it is conflict they are highlighting.
 Churches and denominations have almost become more known for their public conflicts than ever their love.
 Conflict has become quite an obvious problem for Christian people today.
 For those in leadership within the church, conflict management cannot be ignored or pushed aside even if one’s church seems harmonious now.
-In addressing conflict management, this paper will address: (1) what are the sources of conflict in church today; (2) what are the effects of conflict; (3) how can some conflict be prevented; and (4) what are some techniques for managing conflict.
+In addressing conflict management, this article will address: (1) what are the sources of conflict in church today; (2) what are the effects of conflict; (3) how can some conflict be prevented; and (4) what are some techniques for managing conflict.

 - SOURCES OF CONFLICT IN THE CHURCH

 Conflict comes in all sorts and sizes in the church today.
 First, a definition of conflict.
 Conflict is a dynamic in which concerns, needs, interests, or positions are opposed to one another either by perception or in reality.
 A dispute is different in that it is a crystallized conflict problem that offers the possibility of settlement.
 A conflict has to be managed.
 All confrontations are not necessarily evil.
 Marriage counselors point out that conflict is inevitable in a marriage relationship, and an argument joined with the right attitude can actually clarify issues, promote a better understanding of viewpoints, and fuse a decision good for both.
 Conflict is a natural part of life.
 The key is how one response to conflict which makes a difference.
 Too often times bitterness slips in, relationships are hurt, and destructive anger evolves.
 The church and people involved then become divided.